CASA Deep Dive: Legislative Priorities – Human Trafficking Prevention

 It’s tempting to assume that human trafficking couldn’t possibly be happening in the U.S., but the sad reality is that it’s happening every day, in our backyards.
 It’s an especially real threat for the vulnerable children we serve.
 According to the National Center for Missing and Exploited Children (NCMEC), in 2018, one in seven endangered runaways were likely sex trafficking victims, and 88% of these endangered youth were in foster care or receiving social services.
 This is why Texas CASA supports policies that create the best possible outcomes for children and prevent youth from becoming victims of human trafficking.

 Texas CASA had the honor of contributing to the Texas Human Trafficking Prevention Task Force coordinated by the Office of the Texas Governor in 2018.
 Texas CASA’s contributions in this effort were highlighted in the Report to The Texas Legislature authored by the Office of the Attorney General.
-The 86th Legislature has already shown great interest in improving outcomes for this population, and several related bills have already been filed.
+In addition, the Governor’s Child Sex Trafficking Team recently released a Roadmap for Texas Communities to Address Child Sex Trafficking in partnership with the Meadows Mental Health Policy Institute.
+The 86th Legislature has shown great interest in improving outcomes for this population, and several related bills were filed.
 Given this focus, Texas CASA is excited to be working closely with legislators and other child welfare advocacy groups to improve the laws in place to support this vulnerable group of young adults.

 What are some of the efforts to prevent human trafficking and meet the needs of trafficking survivors this session?

 There is strong bipartisan support in both the House and Senate to address human trafficking.
 Lt.
 Gov. Dan Patrick made the issue one of his top priorities for the 86th Legislative Session.
-The Senate has already passed Senate Bill 20 by Sen. Joan Huffman with unanimous support.
-The bill will now begin the process in the House.
+Both the House and the Senate have passed versions of Senate Bill 20 by Sen. Joan Huffman, and are currently in conference committee to work out the differences between the two versions.
 This omnibus legislation codifies all 14 of the recommendations made in the report put out by the Texas Human Trafficking Prevention Task Force:

 - Expand Texas Department of Licensing and Regulation (TDLR) authority to conduct more comprehensive background checks under the Massage Therapy program.